Hellgate: London: Relaunches

-On November 3, 2008, Korean-based software distributor Hanbitsoft announced via its global public relations blog, that it has acquired the Hellgate: London and Mythos properties from Flagship Studios.
+On November 3, 2008, South Korean-based software distributor Hanbitsoft announced via its global public relations blog, that it has acquired the Hellgate: London and Mythos properties from Flagship Studios.
 The post mentions development of an upcoming expansion, using leftover Flagship development efforts.
 Updates from company state the expansion pack includes new maps featuring Seoul and a product title, The Second Invasion.
 On November 12, 2009, HanbitSoft announced the re-development of Hellgate: London (authorized by the former Flagship Studio) had been completed.
 By July 2011, Hellgate: London multiplayer servers were relaunched using a free-to-play model.
-Hanbitsoft's redesigned game is live in Korea, while the North American release has been only in beta testing.
+Hanbitsoft's redesigned game is live in South Korea, while the North American release has been only in beta testing.

 In September 2014, Hellgate Global, which was announced to include the expansion Hellgate: Tokyo and the new Hell Mode difficulty level, was listed at Steam Greenlight by HanbitSoft-linked company Redbana Corporation.
 The project was approved by the Steam Community and Valve contacted Redbana Corporation for the possibility of hosting the game on Steam.
 However, in January 2016 the T3Fun/Redbana Hellgate Global service was shut down.

 On November 15, 2018, Hellgate: London was released on Steam, developed by T3 Entertainment and published by HanbitSoft.